psfoley/openfl/docs/running_the_federation.notebook.rst

      experiment_collaborators = {col_name:col_model for col_name,col_model \
                                       in zip(collaborator_list,fl_model.setup(len(collaborator_list)))}

 This command will create a model for each collaborator each their data slice.
-In production deployments of OpenFL, each collaborator will have the data on premise, and the splitting of data into shards is not necessary.
+In production deployments of |productName|, each collaborator will have the data on premise, and the splitting of data into shards is not necessary.

 We are now ready to run our experiment!